 Collaborate with others who use the solutions you are looking for or are willing to pilot the solution you’re considering.
 This provides a user experience free of vendor bias.
 Collect pain points and victories, both to ensure a thorough consideration of the solution, and to build future support systems around this solution.
-By leveraging others’ experiences and lessons learned, you can avoid unnecessary expenditures of time and money.

 Learn more about product review: Purchasing and Preparing Devices and Software